-To apply for network participation, you must complete the application, attach the required documentation and submit the entire package to BlueChoice.
+To apply for network participation, you must complete the application, include the required documentation, and submit it to BlueChoice through My Provider Enrollment Portal.
 We will notify you of any missing or incomplete information.
 The average processing time for enrollment is 90 business days from when we receive a completed package.
 Any missing or incomplete information will delay the enrollment process.